sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 @snippet{lineno} examples/scattering-only/config.h VFP flags

 We define initial values as a @dealref{Function} class provided by @dealii.
-We define our own class @vfpref{InitialValueFunction} that inherits all properties of the parent class @dealref{Function}.
+We define our own class @ref sapphirepp::VFP::InitialValueFunction "InitialValueFunction" that inherits all properties of the parent class
+@dealref{Function}.
 Keeping the style of @dealii, we keep the dimension as a template parameter (even though it is at the moment defined by the compile time variable `dimension`).

 As we have seen before, the initial condition depends on only one parameter, `f0`.
 But in this example, we will extend the scope of this function, by using